DNWMNCR/JavaForSmallTeams/tests/500_make_tests_easy_to_understand.md

   }
 ```

-If we look through the rest of the class we might find
+If we look through the rest of the class we might find:

 ```java
   @Before